My shopping cart

 Your cart is currently empty.Continue Shopping

 Passionate about cats and dogs, Gale became certified in Small Animal Acupressure through Tallgrass in August 2013.
-Gale has been active in therapy dog work for 11 years, running her own therapy dog organization for the past nine.
+Gale has been active in therapy dog work for 11 years.
+She also has operated her own therapy dog organization for the past nine.
 She was seeking another way to touch the lives of animals, and acupressure provides the perfect venue.
-Gale works to promote the physical, emotional and spiritual healing of the animals she touches, often adding essential oils to enhance their journey together.
+Lastly, Gale works to promote the physical, emotional and spiritual healing of the animals she touches.

 With a background in Western Medicine, and Natural Horsemanship, it is only fitting to incorporate Traditional Chinese Medicine into my Natural Equine Orthodontics Practice.
 My emphasis is on continuing education and client education, whether it is here in AZ or throughout the US.
 Your horse will notice the difference, and so will you!

 Upon retirement from the Los Alamos National Laboratory, Marcia turned her love of dogs into a training, consulting, and acupressure business.
-She now practices small animal acupressure in New Mexico, under the name Natural Dog and also spends time in southern Arizona, near Tucson, where she is a veterinary assistant and acupressure practitioner at a busy, 5-doctor veterinary clinic.
+And, she now practices small animal acupressure in New Mexico, under the name Natural Dog.
+She also spends time in southern Arizona, near Tucson, where she is a veterinary assistant and acupressure practitioner at a busy, 5-doctor veterinary clinic.

 Kristen is an Equine Practitioner through Tallgrass Animal Acupressure Institute.
 She offers her therapy services at her farm or yours throughout the Phoenix area.
 In addition to acupressure, Kristen uses other modalities such as massage, structural release, and kinesiology to tailor a session to each individual's needs.